 How To Prepare

-The electrodes will be attached to your scalp.
-Make sure that your hair is clean before the test.
-Don't put sprays, oils, creams, or lotions in your hair.
-Shampoo your hair and rinse with clear water the night before or the morning of the test.
-Do not put any hair conditioner or oil in your hair after you wash it.
+- Shampoo your hair and rinse with clear water the evening before or the morning of the test.
+Do not put any hair conditioner or oil on after you wash your hair.

 How It Is Done